inertialsense/docs.inertialsense.com/docs/user-manual/application-config/ins_configuration.md

 3. Find the difference between the known orientations and the measured INS orientations and average these differences together.

 4. Negate this average difference and enter that into the `DID_FLASH_CONFIG.insRotation`.
 This value is in Euler, however it is OK for this step as this rotation should have just been converted from quaternion to Euler and will be converted back to quaternion on-board for the runtime rotation.

-If using software release 1.8.4 or newer, we recommend using the `DID_FLASH_CONFIG.sensorConfig` to rotate the sensor frame by 90° to near level before following the steps above.

 ## Infield Calibration